-- Programs that target child participants in PreK-2nd grade will use a post-only, parent questionnaire (i.e., MFF Parent Survey) with parents of the child participants. - Programs focusing on physical activity behavior change among participants in grades 4th through 12th (ages 9 - 18) will use a screener that is comprised of a combination of questions from the Physical Activity Questionnaire for Older Children (PAQ-C)4 and Youth Risk Behavior Survey (YRBS)5 (i.e., Physical Activity Screener for Youth).
-The combined questionnaire includes the majority of the PAQ-C questions plus three questions from the YRBS pertaining to duration of physical activity and sedentary behavior. - Programs focusing on adults (18 years and older) will use the International Physical Activity (PA) Questionnaire6 (i.e., Physical Activity Screener for Adults).
-This is a simple 4-question survey that includes questions about moderate and vigorous PA, as well as sedentary behavior.
+- Programs that serve child participants in PreK-2nd grade will use a post-only, parent questionnaire (i.e., MFF Parent Survey) with parents of the child participants. - Programs that serve adolescent participants in 4th-12th grade (ages 9 18) will use a screener that is comprised of a combination of questions from the Physical Activity Questionnaire for Older Children (PAQ-C)4 and Youth Risk Behavior Survey (YRBS)5 (i.e., Physical Activity Screener for Youth).
+The combined questionnaire includes the majority of the PAQ-C questions plus three questions from the YRBS pertaining to duration of physical activity and sedentary behavior.

-1 Youth Risk Behavior Surveillance System (YRBSS).
-(2011).
-Centers for Disease Control and Prevention, cdc.gov/yrbss.
+1 Youth Risk Behavior Surveillance System (YRBSS), (2011), Centers for Disease Control and Prevention, cdc.gov/vrbss.